ADHD & Autism Evaluations for Adults

 • Yes.
 I specialize exclusively in assessment for adults.
 I do not provide child, adolescent, or school-based evaluations.

 • Yes.
 Evaluations are typically conducted virtually, which works well for most adults.
-In-person evaluations may be considered when clinically appropriate or requested and are available only to clients located in Washington State, as in-person sessions are held in Tacoma or Seattle, WA.
+Any client can request evaluations in-person, which are held in my office in Seattle, WA.

 • Most clients spend 3–6 hours total in live sessions, depending on evaluation type and add-ons.